 One of the factors you want to consider before taking a settlement or even filing a claim is how much your case is worth and the likelihood you will receive that amount.
 There is no set dollar value for a slip and fall case, and no two cases are the same.
 Therefore, it will come down to the unique factors of your slip and fall incident.

-Factors That Play a Role in Slip and Fall Settlement Offers in Cumming, GA
+Factors That Play a Role in Slip and Fall Settlement Offers in Atlanta, Cumming, and Throughout GA

 The amount of money insurance companies or defense attorneys offer during negotiations will vary.
 Let’s look at some factors that will affect your settlement.